 Ethereum allows anyone to deploy permanent and immutable decentralized applications onto it, with which users can interact.
 Decentralized finance (DeFi) applications provide a broad array of financial services without the need for typical financial intermediaries like brokerages, exchanges, or banks, such as allowing cryptocurrency users to borrow against their holdings or lend them out for interest.

-Ethereum also allows for the creation and exchange of NFTs, which are non-interchangeable tokens connected to digital works of art or other real-world items and sold as unique digital property.
+Ethereum also allows for the creation and exchange of NFTs, which are non-interchangeable tokens connected to digital works of art or other real-world items.
+These may be sold as unique digital property.

-The ERC-20 (Ethereum Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens within Smart Contracts.
+The ERC-20 (Ethereum Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens with “Smart Contracts”.

 Essentially, Ethereum tokens are smart contracts that make use of the Ethereum blockchain.

-They can only have one official owner at a time and they’re secured by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.
+They can only have one official owner at a time and they’re secured by the Ethereum blockchain.
+No one can modify the record of ownership or copy/paste a new NFT into existence.

-An NFT is digitalized and coded the same way a token is.
-An NFT is also not duplicable and retains all of its transaction histories.
+An NFT is digitalized and coded in the same way as its done with a token asset.
+An NFT is also not duplicable and retains all of its transaction history.
 You can tell who has owned that specific NFT and how many times it has been traded before.

 DeFi uses smart contracts to create protocols that replicate existing financial services in a more open, interoperable, and transparent way.
 A smart contract can hold funds and can send/refund them based on certain conditions and it will always run as programmed.

 In the case of DeFi, these powers are given back to the ordinary people.
-This was Buterin’s original intention, to correct the imbalance and to “empower the little guy”.
+This was Buterin’s original intention–to correct the imbalance and to “empower the little guy”.

-Ethereum and ERC-20 on SecuXess
+Accessing the ERC-20 protocol on SecuXess